 |Abstraction is supported in Java with the interface and the abstract class.||Encapsulation is supported using, e.g. public, private, and secure access modification systems.|

 |In a nutshell, abstraction is hiding implementation with the help of an interface and an abstract class.||In a nutshell, encapsulation is hiding the data with the help of getters and setters.|

 This has been a guide to the top difference between Abstraction vs Encapsulation.
-Here we also discuss the key differences with infographics and comparison table.
+Here we also discuss the key differences between infographics and comparison tables.
 You may also have a look at the following articles to learn more –